fluthjs/fluth-vue/packages/guide/introduce.en.md

 # Introduction

 fluth-vue is a streaming programming library based on [fluth](https://fluthjs.github.io/fluth-doc/index.html).
-It provides a series of practical stream methods and composable functions, deeply integrating the streaming programming paradigm with Vue's reactive system, fully enjoying the smooth development experience brought by streaming programming.
+It provides a series of practical stream methods and composable functions, deeply integrating the streaming programming paradigm with Vue's reactive system, fully enjoying the smooth development experience brought by streaming programming paradigm.

 ## Features